There is no single best flying view in Montenegro.

 Enclosed drama

-This is for readers who want a stronger sense of shape, relief, and destination identity.
-The landscape feels held together more tightly, and the view is memorable because it reads as one specific place rather than a broad panorama.
+Choose this feeling when you want shape, relief and destination identity.
+The landscape feels held together tightly, and the view stays memorable because it reads as one specific place rather than a broad panorama.

 Open coastal sweep

-This suits travelers who want air, light, and a wider sense of outward movement.
-The beauty here is less about enclosure and more about openness, coastline, and longer visual rhythm.
+This is for a flight memory built around air, light and outward movement.
+The beauty is less about enclosure and more about openness, coastline and a longer visual rhythm.

 Quiet coastal softness

-This points toward Petrovac when the better memory is calmer: mountain slope, three bays, open sea and a route that feels more natural than urban.
+This leans toward Petrovac when the better memory is calmer: mountain slope, three bays, open sea and a route that feels more natural than urban.

 High southern panorama

-This points toward Bar when the stronger draw is height, Vrsuta, a summit start and a wide view that can include sea, Bar, Sutomore, Skadar Lake and distant mountain ranges.
+This leans toward Bar when the stronger draw is height, Vrsuta, a summit start and a wide view that can include sea, Bar, Sutomore, Skadar Lake and distant mountain ranges.

 Memory-shaped choice